Elastic N.V. (ESTC) is ready for next Episode as it posted an annual sales of 862,370 K - News Daemon

 Elastic N.V.
 (NYSE: ESTC) Trading Performance Indicators

-Elastic N.V.
-(ESTC) is currently performing well based on its current performance indicators.
-A quick ratio of 1.90 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.17.
-Likewise, its price to free cash flow for the trailing twelve months is 16849.14.
+Here are Elastic N.V.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 5.46.
+Likewise, its price to free cash flow for the trailing twelve months is 17808.11.

 Technical Analysis of Elastic N.V.
 (ESTC)

-Elastic N.V.
-(NYSE: ESTC) saw its 5-day average volume 1.55 million, a positive change from its year-to-date volume of 1.31 million.
-As of the previous 9 days, the stock’s Stochastic %D was 84.35%.
-Additionally, its Average True Range was 2.87.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 1.55 million.
+That was better than the volume of 1.38 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 89.79%.
+Additionally, its Average True Range was 3.08.

-At the time of writing, stock’s 50-day Moving Average is $55.12, while its 200-day Moving Average is $69.11.
-Nevertheless, the first resistance level for the watch stands at $58.12 in the near term.
-At $58.94, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $60.37.
-If the price goes on to break the first support level at $55.87, it is likely to go to the next support level at $54.44.
-Assuming the price breaks the second support level, the third support level stands at $53.62.
+At the time of writing, stock’s 50-day Moving Average is $54.50, while its 200-day Moving Average is $68.32.
+However, in the short run, Elastic N.V.’s stock first resistance to watch stands at $59.12.
+Second resistance stands at $60.35.
+The third major resistance level sits at $61.68.
+If the price goes on to break the first support level at $56.56, it is likely to go to the next support level at $55.23.
+Assuming the price breaks the second support level, the third support level stands at $54.00.

 Elastic N.V.
 (NYSE: ESTC) Key Stats